vc1492a/PyNomaly/readme.md

 scores = m.local_outlier_probabilities
 print(scores)
 ```

+Numba must be installed if the above to use JIT compilation and improve the
+speed of multiple calls to `LocalOutlierProbability()`, and PyNomaly has been
+tested with Numba version 0.45.1.

 You may also choose to print progress bars _with our without_ the use of numba
 by passing `progress_bar=True` to the `LocalOutlierProbability()` method as above.